Finding Your Algorhythm: How Music Educators Can Hack Online Spaces, Communities, and Networks for Professional Development

 About

 This toolkit for music educators serves as a foundation in reimagining traditional professional development practices through cultivating online communities to better our practice and the field of music education.
 Rather than breaking in, this type of hacking requires you to break out of established, restrictive, or inefficient approaches to professional development.
-It is an approach that seeks to move beyond standardization to find more relevant and inspiring ways to teach and learn, where music educators themselves are in control of creating collective knowledge in the profession, forging a new path forward.
+It is a method that seeks to move beyond standardization to find more relevant and inspiring ways to teach and learn.
+One where music educators themselves are in control of creating collective knowledge in the profession, forging a new path forward.

 Table of Contents